spcl/serverless-benchmarks/README.md

 ### Local

-Benchmarks can be executed locally without any configuration.
+Benchmarks can be executed locally without any configuration. **not guaranteed work at the moment**

 ## AWS